AlbertL7/Report_Writing_Pandoc-Latex/README.md

 `./Generate_Report.sh Markdown/School_Lab_Template.md school_lab.pdf`

 #### NOtE
-- The picture will not populate ane will replace with the description
+- The picture will not populate in the example school_lab.md template, it will be replaced with the description
 - This was tested on the latest release of Kali Linux date 07/15/2023